trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/spending-insights/Other-Export-Options.md

 ## Can I download multiple PDFs at once?
 No, you can’t download multiple reports as PDFs at the same time.
 If you’d like to export multiple reports, an alternative to consider is the CSV export option.
 ## The data exported to Excel is showing incorrectly.
 How can I fix this?
-When opening a CSV file export from Ieatta in Excel, it’ll automatically register report IDs and transaction IDs as numbers and assign the number format to the report ID column.
+When opening a CSV file export from Expensify in Excel, it’ll automatically register report IDs and transaction IDs as numbers and assign the number format to the report ID column.
 If a number is greater than a certain length, Excel will contract the number and display it in exponential form.
 To prevent this, the number needs to be imported as text, which can be done by opening Excel and clicking File > Import > select your CSV file > follow the prompts and on step 3 set the report ID/transactionID column to import as Text.

 {% include faq-end.md %}